killbill/killbill-dwolla-plugin/README.md

 The plugin needs a database.
 The latest version of the schema can be found [here](https://github.com/killbill/killbill-dwolla-plugin/blob/master/src/main/resources/ddl.sql).

-Merchant need to create an Dwolla [application](https://developers.dwolla.com/guides/sandbox-setup/02-create-application.html).
+Merchants need to create a Dwolla [application](https://developers.dwolla.com/guides/sandbox-setup/02-create-application.html).
 A *[Webhook Subscription](https://docsv2.dwolla.com/#webhook-subscriptions)* is needed to receive Dwolla notifications.

 Configuration